syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/collaborative-editing.md

      return Newtonsoft.Json.JsonConvert.SerializeObject(content);
  }

+ public async Task<List<ActionInfo>> GetPendingOperations(string listKey, long startIndex, long endIndex) {
+     // Get the database connection from the Redis connection multiplexer var db = _redisConnection.GetDatabase();
+     // Fetch the list of operations from Redis using the provided key and index range var values = await db.ListRangeAsync(listKey, startIndex, endIndex);
+     // Deserialize the operations from JSON to ActionInfo objects and return as a list return values.Select(value => Newtonsoft.Json.JsonConvert.DeserializeObject<ActionInfo>(value)).ToList();
+ }

 ```

 #### Update editing records to database.

-Each edit operation made by the user is sent to the server and is pushed to the database.
-Each operation receives a version number after being inserted into the database.
+Each edit operation made by the user is sent to the server and is pushed into the redis list data structure.
+Each operation receives a version number after being inserted into the redis.
 After inserting the records to the server, the position of the current editing operation must be transformed against any previous editing operations not yet synced with the client using the TransformOperation method.
 After performing the transformation, the current operation is broadcast to all connected users within the group.